mapbender/mapbender-starter/CONTRIBUTING.md

 *Notice: this workflow is deprecated.*

-*This approach is used to develop and distribute Mapbender long time.
+*This approach has been used a long time to develop and distribute Mapbender.
-Course complexity and many changes in diverse bundles which located in diverse submodules was decided to change development workflow in the next release of [Mapbender].*
+Due to the course complexity and many changes in diverse bundles, located in different sub-modules, it was decided to adapt the development workflow in the next release of [Mapbender].*

 ## Definition